vsrinivas/fuchsia/package_metadata.md

 the application.
 For example, if the string `class/input` appears in the `dev` array, then `/dev/class/input` will appear in the namespaces of applications loaded from the package.

+The `system` array contains a list of well-known paths within the system package that are provided to the application.
+For example, if the string `bin` appears in the `system` array, then `/system/bin` will appear in the namespaces of applications loaded from the package.

 The `features` array contains a list of well-known features that the package wishes to use.
 Including a feature in this list is a request for the environment